 Sheffield Modern is an arts festival inspired by the city's architecture.

 Sheffield's experiments in modern architecture have played a significant role in defining not just the skyline but also the character and culture of the city.
-Looking at the past and present of the city's design and developments, the second Sheffield Modern weekender aims to get people thinking about the shape of the city in new ways – through exhibitions, talks, walks, family-focussed workshops, installations, and film screenings.
+Looking at the past and present of the city's design and developments, the second Sheffield Modern weekender in 2019 aims to get people thinking about the shape of the city in new ways – through exhibitions, talks, walks, family-focussed workshops, installations, and film screenings.

 This year's programme is themed around two strands:

 - Social Housing at 100 – looking at questions around housing today, one hundred years on from the Housing Act (also known as the Addison Act), which paved the way for large-scale council housing developments.